appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 # Table

 The table widget displays data in rows and columns.
 You can display data from an API in a table, trigger an action when a user selects a row, and even work with sizable paginated data sets.
+Once a table is connected to a datasource, you can also use [inline-editing](/reference/widgets/table/inline-editing) features to make changes and additions to the table data directly in the widget.

 <VideoEmbed host="youtube" videoId="-rzePEV2QQ8" title="How to use Table Widget?" caption="How to use Table Widget?"/>

 :::info
-If you already know the basics and want to learn how to display data and handle pagination inside a table, [Read this guide](/core-concepts/data-access-and-binding/displaying-data-read/display-data-tables#pagination).
+If you already know the basics and want to learn how to display data and handle pagination inside a table, [read this guide](/core-concepts/data-access-and-binding/displaying-data-read/display-data-tables#pagination).
 :::

 ## Properties